-- F. For the years ended December 31, 2022 and 2021, the Company's total cash outflow for leases were \$1,932,115 and \$1,724,680, respectively. - G. Variable lease payments
+- F. For the years ended December 31, 2023 and 2022, the Company's total cash outflow for leases were \$2,129,221 and \$1,932,115, respectively. - G. Variable lease payments

 Some of the Company's lease contracts contain variable lease payment terms that are linked to sales generated from a store.
-For individual stores, up to $3\% \sim 10\%$ of lease payments are on the basis of variable payment terms and are accrued based on the sales amount.
+For individual stores, up to $11\% \sim 13\%$ of lease payments are on the basis of variable payment terms and are accrued based on the sales amount.
 Variable payment terms are used for a variety of reasons, including minimizing the fixed costs for newly established stores.
 Various lease payments that depend on sales are recognized in profit or loss in the period in which the event or condition that triggers those payments occurs.

 - H. Extension and termination options - a.
-Extension options are included in approximately 91.22% of the Company's lease contracts pertaining to retail stores.
+Extension options are included in approximately 99.73% of the Company's lease contracts pertaining to retail stores.
 These terms and conditions aim to maximize optional flexibility in terms of managing contracts. - b.
 In determining the lease term, the Company takes into consideration all facts and circumstances that create an economic incentive to exercise an extension option or not to exercise a termination option.
-The assessment of lease period is reviewed if a significant event occurs which affects the assessment. - I. The Company has applied the practical expedient to "Covid-19-related rent concessions", and recognized the gain from changes in lease payments arising from the rent concessions amounting to and \$41,691 for the years ended December 31, 2022 and 2021, respectively.
+The assessment of lease period is reviewed if a significant event occurs which affects the assessment. - (7) Leasing arrangements lessor - A. The Company subleases underlying assets right-of-use assets buildings and structures.
+Rental contracts are made for a period of 12 years.
+Lease terms are negotiated on an individual basis and contain a wide range of different terms and conditions. - B. The Company leases right-of-use assets buildings and structures under a finance lease.
+Information on profit or loss in relation to lease contracts is as follows: